WyattPetula/Precursors/README.md

 # Licensing

 Precursors is licensed under **All Rights Reserved**.
-This license applies to KSP 1, KSP 2, and all other games and media.
+This license applies to KSP 1, KSP 2, KSA, and all other media.

 # Contact